Blackbird Has Spoken: The Final Chapter

 "What I did for both of you is an ongoing testimony to those that knew you," said the Lord.
 "Our friends will pass on that testimony to others.
 And they will have their own testimonies to come, and My Kingdom will reap a harvest.
 One day each one will cross over and I will say to each of them, as I did to you, 'Well done good and faithful servant.
 Enter into the joy of your Master."

 Cloe fell to her knees and kissed His nail scarred hand.
 "Master, in Your presence is fullness of joy."
-Her tears splashed onto His sacred feet.
+She then kissed His sacred, nail scarred feet.

 Murray knelt and kissed His other hand.
 "Master, at Your right hand are pleasures forevermore."

 Jesus raised them to standing.
-He held each of their faces in His hands and swiped the tears off their cheeks with His thumbs and kissed their foreheads.
+He held each of their faces in His hands and kissed their foreheads.
 His love penetrated their souls.
 There were no words.
 None were needed.

 © 2017 Lori Colbo